emhacker/decision_tree_visualizer/README.md

 [Decision tree](https://en.wikipedia.org/wiki/Decision_tree_learning) visualizer.

 ## Preface.
-A small utility to export text representation of SPARK decision trees.
+A small utility to convert text representation of SPARK decision trees into visual graph.

 ## Input format
 The input format is in plain text.
 It can be obtained by using the